 Experiences & Amenities

 Ichetucknee Springs State Park is a part of the Great Florida Birding Trail and offers visitors ample opportunity to bird watch throughout the park.
-Bird enthusiasts might expect to see a variety of water birds, American Kestrel, Northern Bobwhite, Eastern Wild Turkey, Barred Owl, Red-headed Woodpecker, Bachman’s Sparrows and many more.
+Bird enthusiasts might see a variety of water birds, American kestrel, Northern bobwhite, Eastern wild turkey, barred owl, red-headed woodpecker, Bachman’s sparrows and many more.
 Bring your binoculars and checklist on your next visit!

-- Blue Hole Trail: A half-mile walk through the Ichetucknee forest and cypress flood plain leads to Blue Hole Spring, the largest spring in the park.
+- Blue Hole Trail: A half-mile walk through the Ichetucknee forest and cypress floodplain leads to Blue Hole Spring, the largest spring in the park.
 Blue Hole Trail closes one hour before sunset.

-- Pine Ridge Trail: A frequently overlooked area of the park is the majestic sandhill, with its towering longleaf pine and wide open vistas.
+- Pine Ridge Trail: A frequently overlooked area of the park is the majestic sandhill with its towering longleaf pine and wide open vistas.
 View the natural diversity of this unique and vanishing ecosystem.
-The self-guided, two-mile loop trail will take approximately 1 hour and 15 minutes.
+The self-guided, two-mile loop trail will take approximately 75 minutes.

 Canoeing and kayaking is a great way to enjoy the natural beauty of the river.
-It also provides an opportunity to see an abundance of wildlife which may include wading birds, manatees, and river otters.
-See all of this while enjoying the variety of views of moss draped cypress, limestone banks, and some of the nine different springs that make up the Ichetucknee River.
-It is available year-round from the North or South End.
+It also provides an opportunity to see an abundance of wildlife, including wading birds, manatees and river otters.
+See all of this while enjoying the views of moss-draped cypress, limestone banks, and some of the nine different springs that make up the Ichetucknee River.
+Paddling is accessible year-round from the north or south end.

-- Canoes, Kayaks and Stand Up Paddleboards (SUP) can be rented, along with transportation arrangements can be made through Paddling Adventures at the Canoe Launch in the North End.
+- Canoes, kayaks and stand-up paddleboards can be rented and transportation arrangements can be made through Paddling Adventures at the general store located in the south rntrance.

 Scuba diving is allowed at Blue Hole Spring.
 Divers must be cavern or cave certified.
 Scuba diving is not permitted in the river or other springs.
 There is a half-mile trail to Blue Hole Spring; many divers bring a cart or wheelbarrow to transport gear.
 Dives must be finished one hour prior to sundown.

 Help us protect the Ichetucknee River.
 No food or drinks, pets, fishing, tobacco, alcohol or disposable items on the river.
 (All items may be inspected for compliance.)
-Tubes are available for rent within the park or can be rented from vendors outside of the park or visitors can bring their own.
-Tubes must be smaller than five feet wide to float freely down the natural river.
+Tubes are available for rent within the park or can be rented from vendors outside of the park, or visitors can bring their own.
+Tubes must be smaller than 5-feet wide to float freely down the natural river.

-- Mid-point Launch: Follow the Midpoint trail behind the Concession building (~0.65 mile from the South Parking Lot) or Tram Road (~0.75 mile) to the Midpoint dock.
-You can then float (45 min - 1 hour) to Dampier's Landing and walk (~0.25 mile) back to your vehicle at the South Parking Lot, or continue floating for an additional hour to the Last Take Out.
-Please use the Concession Tram service or hiking trail (~0.55 mile) to get to the South Entrance Parking Lot.
-Tram Service wristbands are $5.50 + tax per person.
+- Mid-point Launch: Follow the Midpoint trail behind the Concession building (0.65 mile from the South Parking Lot) or Tram Road (0.75 mile) to the Midpoint dock.
+You can then float (45 to 60 minutes) to Dampier's Landing and walk (0.25 mile) back to your vehicle at the south parking lot, or continue floating for an additional hour to the last take-out.
+Please use the concession tram service or hiking trail (0.55 mile) to get to the south entrance parking lot.
+Tram service wristbands are $5.50 + tax per person.

 - From the Saturday of Memorial Day to Labor Day, tubing is allowed from the North Canoe Launch.
 There is a daily limit of 750 tubers launching from the North Canoe Launch.
 Visitors bringing their own tubes or renting from an outside tube vendor must go through the north ranger station to launch from the north end.
 Visitors renting tubes within the park should go through the south ranger station and visit the general store for tube rentals and tram/shuttle services.
 If limit is not reached, the North Launch closes at 2 p.m.